 Where to Stay in Ho Chi Minh City

 From luxury and budget-hotels to Airbnb, there's no shortage of places to stay in Ho Chi Minh.
 It's just the case of choosing the right accommodation.

-We weren’t entirely happy with our initial choice of accommodation in Saigon.
-But luckily, the next day we found this apartment on Airbnb (click on the link to have free credit on us!), conveniently located in the ‘Wall Street’ of Saigon.
+We weren't entirely happy with our initial choice of accommodation in Saigon.
+But luckily, the next day we found our apartment on Airbnb, conveniently located in the 'Wall Street' of Saigon.